ospalh/anki-addons/pages/Add audio to cards.md

 [added the field](Add%20audio%20field.html) to the note, use that name inside the braces.

-While typing in, the text on the right should be visible on the right, too.
-When the whole field, with the curly braces, has been entered, it should disappear.
+While typing on the left, the text should be visible on the right, too.
+When the whole field, with the curly braces, has been entered, it should disappear there.
 When `Unknown field NN` appears on the right, compare the spelling with the list in the “Edit Current” window.